ncw/stressdisk/README.md

 To check the disk

-    Linux: ./stressdisk -a /media/nameofnewdisk
+    Linux: ./stressdisk run /media/nameofnewdisk
-    Windows: stressdisk.exe -a F:
+    Windows: stressdisk.exe run F:

 Let run for 24 hours.
 Note whether any errors were reported.
 Then use

-    Linux: ./stressdisk -d /media/nameofnewdisk
+    Linux: ./stressdisk clean /media/nameofnewdisk
-    Windows: stressdisk.exe -d F:
+    Windows: stressdisk.exe clean F:

-If you find errors, then you can use the `-r` / `-R` / `-c` and `-C` options to check further.
+If you find errors, then you can use the `read` / `reads` / `check` / `checks` sub-commands to investigate further.

     2012/09/20 22:23:20 Exiting after running for > 30s
     2012/09/20 22:23:20